 Any clothing that allows you to be confortable and flexible will be perfect.
 Ideally, try to avoid clothes and shoes that are too tight or uncomfortable – take them off if you need, slightly unbutton a tight shirt, take off your tie, etc. Besides that, wear whatever you prefer – or even, if you desire and are at the privacy of your home, nothing at all!

 These are the most useful and recommended positions for meditation.
 There are certainly others, but whichever you choose, your priority should be that it imbues the body with the same qualities that you want to cultivate in the mind.
 Do that, and you will be well on your way.
 Remember that the body is also part of the meditation, in that it not only influences the mind but is also part of it, and can serve as a grounding to further exploring, investigating, and working with the mind.

 At last, as was already mentioned, keep in mind that there are also forms of moving meditation (such as walking meditation and mindful movement practices like Qigong and Yoga), including ones that involve highly strenuous positions and exercises.
+Ultimately, you can meditate in every and any position, from sitting to headstand to anything in between.
 Finally, you can also meditate even when you cannot meditate – eating, driving, working, and doing mostly anything – in that which is called informal meditation.

 A special thank you to dear friend and amazing yoga teacher Núria who so kindly helped demonstrate some of the meditation positions (especially those that are harder for yogis with less flexibility).